LanKuDot/MLGame/games/snake/README.md

 * The snake is composed of squares.
 The size of a square is 10 \* 10 pixels.
 * The head is a green square, the bodies are white squares.
 * The head is initially at (40, 40), and the bodies are at (40, 30), (40, 20), (40, 10).
 * The snake initially goes downward.
-It moves 10 pixels long per step.
+It moves 10 pixels long per frame.

 #### Food